 - Report Address Changes to International Student Services

 International students are required to report all address changes to International Student Services within 10 days of the address change, by submitting an address change form.
 This includes address changes of any of your dependents, as well.
-If you are subject to the U.S. Government's Special Registration Procedures, also report address changes within 10 days to the government by using this form.
+You are required to turn this documentation in to ISS unless you are subject to the U.S. Government's Special Registration Procedures, then you must report address changes within 10 days to the government by using this form.
 Students are also required to report any changes in employer to International Student Services within 10 days of employment change, by using the same forms as above.

 - Obtain Prior Authorization from International Student Services to Drop Below a Full Course of Study